TROUBLESHOOTING

 Can't connect to Thinger.io Server

-• The device is trying to connect to standard Thinger.io server, set your server IP/web domain by using the definition #define THINGER_SERVER "<instance_URL>"
+The device is trying to connect to the standard Thinger.io server.
+On private server instances, set the server address by using the definition

 Authentication Error